New ransomware attack hits Russia and spreads around globe

 On Tuesday, the virus attacked Russian media groups Interfax and Fontanka, and transportation targets in Ukraine including Odessa's airport, Kiev's subway and the country's Ministry of Infrastructure of Ukraine, according to Russian cybersecurity firm Group-IB.
 Interfax confirmed its servers had gone down due to a cyberattack.

 Most of the victims were located in Russia, but attacks were also observed in Ukraine, Turkey, and Germany.
 Cybersecurity firm ESET also identified cases of Bad Rabbit in Japan and Bulgaria.
-Avast says the ransomware has been detected in the U.S.
+Another company, Avast, says the ransomware has been detected in the U.S., South Korea and Poland.

 Ties to previous attack